-In order to encourage research and writing effort among university students in the area of automotive history, online the Society confers its annual award for the best student paper in the auto history field.
+To encourage research and writing in automotive history among university students, the Society confers its annual award for the best student paper in automotive history.
 The award is named for Richard Scharchburg, the late Professor of History at Kettering University, eminent automotive historian, and past vice president of the Society of Automotive Historians.

 Manuscripts should not exceed 10,000 words, and should be double-spaced.
 An abstract is requested.
 Judging criteria include clear statement of purpose and testable hypothesis, accuracy and thoroughness of research, originality of the research, documentation, quality and extent of bibliographic resources, and writing style.
 Diagrams, graphs, or photographs may be included.
-Submissions are to be electronic, in Word 1997-2003 format or pdf files only, to the e-mail address below.
+Submissions are to be electronic, in Word format or pdf files only, to the e-mail address below.

 Possible subjects include but are not limited to historical aspects of automobile companies and their leaders, regulation of the auto industry, financial and economic aspects of the industry, the social effects of the automobile, highway development, environmental matters, and automotive marketing, design, engineering and safety.

 A cover letter should be included stating the student’s address, school, program, advisor, and stage in studies.
 The student should indicate how the paper submitted will relate to his or her professional future.
 All papers submitted will be acknowledged.

 The winner of the 2024 Scharchburg Award in the Graduate category will receive an engraved plaque, a one-year digital membership in the SAH, and a $500 check.
 Upon recommendation of the Awards Committee, the winning Graduate paper may also be recommended for publication in the Society’s annual Automotive History Review.
 The runner-up in the Graduate category will receive an Award of Distinction engraved plaque, a one-year digital membership in the SAH, and a $100 check.